How to Get All Parameter Info from a Dynamic Material

 There's a great post I came across on how to make parallax scrolling materials in Unreal Engine and I wanted practice a little bit on how to access some material information from C++.

-Software Versions: Unreal Engine 5.2.1
+Software Versions: Unreal Engine 5.4.4 | Rider 2024.2.7

-Project Name: ProjectDDS
+Project Name: MyProject

 Earlier this year I came across an excellent blog post by Parallelcube that went over a way of how to add parallax scrolling to a material.
-It's a great blog post, check if you get a minute.
+It's a great blog post, check it out if you get a minute.
 And then the other day I wanted to practice some C++ inside Unreal so I looked at this example and wondered if I could have some fun programming a small portion of this feature.
 There's a Blueprint function where we set the parameter values on Tick

 and I wondered if I could somehow make it programmatically.
 The solution wasn't immediately apparent, I had to try a few things and look at couple different resources, but I eventually landed on a solution.

-Check out the blog post by Parallelcube for a full breakdown of the parallax scrolling material, but essentially we connect all the relevant textures inside a material and then add an offset value to each layer every tick.
+Check out the blog post by Parallelcube for a full breakdown of the parallax scrolling material, but essentially we connect all the relevant textures inside a material and then add an offset value to each layer on every tick.
 Decided to go with a pretty cool and spooky parallax forest background by Digital Moons for this example.
 I first started by importing the textures into Unreal.

 Next, following the Parallelcube tutorial, I created the material.

 The custom material functions and the material in general are explained more in depth in Parallelcube's post.
-In my example there were total of 10 layers, each with their own scalar parameter variable titled OffsetLayer{{number}}
+In my example there were a total of 10 layers, each with their own scalar parameter variable titled OffsetLayer_{{number}}

 .
 After creating the material I made the Blueprint.